wp-plugins/typecase/README.txt

 Stable tag: 1.1
 License: GPLv2

-Typecase is a web font management plugin that allows you to browse, search, and embed over 500 fonts from Google Web Fonts.
+Typecase is a web font management plugin that allows you to browse, search, and embed over 650 fonts from Google Web Fonts.

 == Description ==

 Typecase makes working with web fonts in WordPress a glorious experience.
-With over 500 fonts from Google Web Fonts, Typecase is a unique and easy-to-use typography plugin that allows you to quickly browse, find, and select fonts to apply to your website.
+With over 650 fonts from Google Web Fonts, Typecase is a unique and easy-to-use typography plugin that allows you to quickly browse, find, and select fonts to apply to your website.

 Developed by [UpThemes](http://upthemes.com).

-One thing to be aware of is that you must have a working knowledge of CSS and CSS selectors to be able to apply fonts to your WordPress site.
-If you do not know anything about CSS or have the ability to use dev tools to identify HTML elements, we recommend using a theme with custom fonts already enabled.
+Typecase works out-of-the-box with all the default themes, including the brand new Twenty Fifteen.
+We've incorporated new controls for font selection with the Customizer, making it easy to select fonts that fit your style.

+== Advanced Usage ==

+Typecase offers the ability to apply fonts to any theme through the use of CSS.
+If you don't know how to find CSS selectors to target in your theme, make sure to ask the original theme author to implement theme support for Typecase.
+Once the theme declares support for Typecase, you will easily be able to customize the fonts in your theme without the need for using CSS selectors.

 == Installation ==